-Merion Station is a very small town located in the state of Pennsylvania.
-With a population of 4,789 people and just one neighborhood, Merion Station is the 312th largest community in Pennsylvania.
+Merion Station is a somewhat small town located in the state of Pennsylvania.
+With a population of 5,741 people and just one neighborhood, Merion Station is the 255th largest community in Pennsylvania.
 Merion Station has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Merion Station home prices are not only among the most expensive in Pennsylvania, but Merion Station real estate also consistently ranks among the most expensive in America.

 Merion Station is a decidedly white-collar town, with fully 91.27% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Merion Station is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Merion Station who work in business and financial occupations (17.07%), management occupations (14.35%), and teaching (12.55%).

 Also of interest is that Merion Station has more people living here who work in computers and math than 95% of the places in the US.

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.73% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.